My passion for cooking leads me to travel to different places, eat authentic local dishes, and inspire everybody to enjoy their lives!

 - 1 small bowl

 - Strainer spoon

-- Add pork skin to a stock pot with water and salt.
+- Add the pork skins to a stockpot with water and salt.

 - Cook the pork until it's tender and no more water remains in the pot.

-- Let the pork fry itself in its natural oil.
+- Let the pork fry in its natural oil.
 Cook until golden brown or crispy.

 Tips and Techniques